python/cpython/Doc/library/datetime.rst

 .. classmethod:: datetime.fromtimestamp(timestamp, tz=None)

-   Return the local date and time corresponding to the POSIX timestamp, such as is returned by :func:`time.time`.
-If optional argument *tz* is ``None`` or not specified, the timestamp is converted to the platform's local date and time, and the returned :class:`.datetime` object is naive.
+   Return the local date and time corresponding to the POSIX *timestamp*, such as is returned by :func:`time.time`.
+If optional argument *tz* is ``None`` or not specified, the *timestamp* is converted to the platform's local date and time, and the returned :class:`.datetime` object is naive.

-   If *tz* is not ``None``, it must be an instance of a :class:`tzinfo` subclass, and the timestamp is converted to *tz*’s time zone.
+   If *tz* is not ``None``, it must be an instance of a :class:`tzinfo` subclass, and the *timestamp* is converted to *tz*’s time zone.

-   :meth:`fromtimestamp` may raise :exc:`OverflowError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions, and :exc:`OSError` on :c:func:`localtime` or :c:func:`gmtime` failure.
+   :meth:`fromtimestamp` may raise :exc:`OverflowError`, if the *timestamp* is out of the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions, and :exc:`OSError` on :c:func:`localtime` or :c:func:`gmtime` failure.